CrackinLLC/Zeyon/README.md

 ### Server-side

-- _HarnessAPI_: A server-side library optimized to work seamlessly with HarnessUI, providing a PostgreSQL integration and API services.
+- _HarnessAPI_: A server-side library optimized to work seamlessly with EchoTS, providing a PostgreSQL integration and API services.
 HarnessAPI is currently dependant on Express.js.
 - _Login/Session Management_: Full support for creating new user-accounts, along with session management using PassportJS.
 - _Logging_: Comprehensive application logging that includes an administrative panel to review logs
 - _Payments Portal_: Allow for the payments through your platform in a clean an unobtrusive way.
 Integrates with multiple third-party gateways.

 ## Installation

-HarnessUI is available as an npm package:
+EchoTS is available as an npm package:

 `npm install harness-ui`